Zhongying-Deng/DAC-Net/README.md

 ## Citation

-If you find this code useful, please consider citing following papers
+If you find this code useful, please consider citing the following paper:
 ```
 @article{deng2021domain,
   title={Domain Attention Consistency for Multi-Source Domain Adaptation},